Samira Bawumia: Humanitarian initiatives

 Samira Bawumia is the founder and CEO of the Samira Empowerment & Humanitarian Projects (SEHP), described as a not-for-profit organization established with the purpose of empowering the underprivileged in Ghana through diverse social intervention projects to improve lives.
 In November 2019, she donated library books to Police Basic Schools in the country to inculcate the habit of reading in children.
 This was an initiative of her 'Library in the box' project which has the objective of making books available to schools.
 She also started the Samira Bawumia Literature Prize to encourage and honour writers and creatives between the ages of 15 and 25.
 The first winners of the scheme were crowned at the Fitzgerald in Accra on Monday, 27 July 2020.

 The SEHP is also committed to empowering women.
 The organization has championed visions, andinvested in educating and empowering women.
 One notable project was "Needles4Girls", where she enrolled about 2,500 girls into fashion schools across the country with the aim of empowering them by providing them with decent means of livelihoods.
 She also donated 3,000 Ghana cedis each to 70 women in the Greater Accra Region of Ghana to support their trading activities.
-Bawumia believes in giving women opportunities to empower them in making a difference in the economy of Ghana.
+Bawumia believes in giving women opportunities, and empowering them in making a difference in the economy of Ghana.

 Politics

 Samira Bawumia became prominent on the political scene when her husband, Mahamadu Bawumia, was the running mate of the candidate Nana Akufo-Addo of the New Patriotic Party (NPP) in the 2016 election.
-Since then she has been a constant feature, supporting her husband who following the electoral victory in that election and became the Vice President of Ghana.
+Since then she has been a constant feature, supporting her husband who was following the electoral victory in that election and became the Vice President of Ghana.
 The NPP was re-elected in 2020 and Samira's husband was sworn in as Vice President for a second term.

 Months leading to the 2020 elections as Second Lady of the Republic, she was seen on the campaign trail across the country urging voters to vote for the New Patriotic Party and her husband as Vice-President for a second term, as well as calling the NPP party to unity in the upcoming elections to retain victory.

 In 2021, Bawumia and the First Lady of the Republic of Ghana, Rebecca Akufo-Addo, rejected new emoluments for Article 71 office holders which included the spouses of Vice-President and President of the Republic of Ghana.
 They refunded all salaries previously paid to them since 2017.

 In May 2023, Bawumia and the NPP stormed Kumawu to campaign for the Member of Parliament aspirant on the party ticket to win the seat.